 Certifications and Degrees

-The highest-paying skill in this position seems to be Microsoft Office; individuals who report it as part of the repertoire have a median income of approximately $67K per year.
-One of the more prevalent skills at Federal Mogul Corp is Microsoft Excel, with just over a fifth considering it a key competency.
-Employees also tend to know Project Management, Data Analysis, and Lean Manufacturing.
+The highest-paying skill in this position seems to be People Management; individuals who report it as part of the repertoire have a median income of $87K per year.
+A common skill in Federal Mogul Corp's work force is Microsoft Excel; slightly less than a fourth of survey participants report using it on the job.
+Other skills in demand are Project Management, Microsoft Office, and Engineering Design.

 Benefits and Perks